How to Use This Calculator

 You have a 4×8 ft raised bed and want to grow tomatoes (determinate) at the recommended spacing of 24 inches in-row and 36 inches between rows.
 Here’s the math:

-Four plants is a reasonable crop for a standard 4×8 bed.
-If you switched to square foot gardening mode, each tomato takes 4 sq ft, so 32 sq ft ÷ 4 = also 8 plants — but SFG typically uses the entire bed area without row paths, which is why the count differs.
+Four plants is a reasonable crop for a standard 4×8 bed using the row method above.
+Switch to square foot gardening mode, though, and the count roughly doubles: each tomato takes 4 sq ft, so 32 sq ft ÷ 4 = 8 plants.
+That's not because the plants need less room in SFG mode — it's because SFG uses the entire bed area without row paths between plants, while the row method above set aside space for a 36-inch aisle.
 The calculator handles both methods automatically.

 Need to prep the soil first?
 Use the raised bed soil calculator to figure out how many cubic feet of mix you need before you plant.